Make Missouri State Parks Your Home Away From Home

 |Thousand Hills State Park, Kirksville

 |14 other lodging (duplexes, etc.)

 |6 camper cabins

 |Washington State Park, De Soto

 - Smoking is not allowed inside any lodging unit.

 - Pricing varies by park.
 Major credit cards are accepted at all facilities.
-A major credit card is required to check in for incidentals and as a damage deposit.
-Please check with each facility about their specific lodging policies.
+Please check with each facility about its specific lodging policies.

 - Lodging is available seasonally at most parks, while a few offer accommodations year-round.